LoadedCollection <T>

 remove

 Remove specified item(s) from the collection.
-Note that removing item from collection does necessarily imply deleting the target entity, it means we are disconnecting the relation - removing items from collection, not removing entities from database -
+Note that removing item from collection does not necessarily imply deleting the target entity, it means we are disconnecting the relation - removing items from collection, not removing entities from database -

 Collection.remove()